 UCL Institute of Neurology (D07)![]() The Institute of Neurology was established in 1950, merged with UCL in 1997, and is a key component of the Faculty of Brain Sciences at UCL.
 The Institute has eight academic Departments, which encompass clinical and basic research within each theme.
 In parallel, there are currently six Divisions representing professional affiliations.
 FOR ALL QUERIES PLEASE USE THE CONTACT TABS FOUND IN EACH OF THE INDIVIDUAL COURSES/CONFERENCES AND PRODUCTS, PLEASE ONLY CONTACT THE ONLINE STORE DIRECTLY IF YOU ARE EXPERIENCING PAYMENT DIFFICULTIES.

-UCL Institute of Neurology (D07)D07 Neurology 2024: Leading Edge Neurology For the Practising Clinician.DescriptionThis two-day course (run by the UCL Queen Square Institute of Neurology) is designed for consultants and trainees at all levels in neurology and other neuroscience specialties, from the UK, Europe and worldwide, and aims to provide a practical update on the hospital management of neurological diseases.
-The focus of the course is on everyday neurological practice which will include lectures, a quiz and a CPC.
-The course will be didactic, but also entertaining and informative. https://www.ucl.ac.uk/ion/neurology-2024-leading-edge-neurology-practising-clinician
+UCL Institute of Neurology (D07)D07 Neurology 2025: Leading Edge Neurology For the Practising Clinician.DescriptionThis two-day course (run by the UCL Queen Square Institute of Neurology) is designed for consultants and trainees at all levels in neurology and other neuroscience specialties, from the UK, Europe and worldwide, and aims to provide a practical update on the hospital management of neurological diseases.
+The focus of the course is on everyday neurological practice which will include lectures and a neuroimaging quiz.
+Refreshments and hot lunch provided.
+The course will be didactic, but also entertaining and informative.

 D07 Final Year Electives for Medical StudentsDescriptionThe Institute of Neurology offers a limited number of undergraduate Elective placements, to final year medical students from the UK and abroad, which are booking at least 18 months in advance.
 These placements are not strictly structured - it is advisable to be as pro-active as possible.
 It is up to the individual student to choose the activities they wish to attend, within their assigned clinical group/formal teaching programme, which would most benefit them during their placement. https://www.ucl.ac.uk/ion/study/electives-medical-students